Community Outreach Opportunities

 For more information or to volunteer for this ministry please contact: Bob Thalacker – 608-742-3371

-Clergy Relief is a local community outreach organization that is made up of several other churches and organizations in the city of Portage.
-The goal of the Clergy Relief is to help those who are in most need within our community.
+Christian Relief is a local community outreach organization that is made up of several other churches and organizations in the city of Portage.
+The goal of the Christian Relief is to help those who are in most need within our community.
 Each of these organizations works as a collective to ensure the stability of people from all over Portage by helping when they are facing financial hardships.

 Sleep in heavenly peace

 All children deserve a safe, comfortable place to lay their heads.
 In Idaho and across the US, too many boys and girls go without a bed—or even a pillow—to sleep on.
 These children end up sleeping on couches, blankets, and even floors.
 This can affect their happiness and their health.